 - b.
 In no case shall piers and their associated ramps and floats extend greater than 15% of the perpendicular shore-to-shore distance across a waterbody, except where a navigational study has been submitted for County review and approval.
 The navigational study shall analyze impacts to local recreational use, and recommend mitigation measures to minimize such impacts. - c.
-Piers shall have a north south orientation to the maximum extent feasible.
-For every 10 degrees difference from this orientation, the structure shall be 2/3 of one foot greater in height, to the extent which it does not create an aesthetic conflict. - d.
-New or replacement piers must be oriented in a straight line. - e.
+New or replacement piers must be oriented in a straight line. - d.
 The construction of new covered structures on piers is prohibited.
-This does not include electrical utility boxes, or if such structure is an element of an approved marina, port or park plan. - f.
+This does not include electrical utility boxes, or if such structure is an element of an approved marina, port or park plan.

+e.
 The width of the ramp connecting the pier to shore or to a float must not exceed four feet in width (six feet if wheelchair access is needed).
 New and replacement ramps or gangways shall be fully grated with 60% open area in marine waters and salmon-bearing lakes.
 Exceptions to these standards may be permitted where need is demonstrated and where approved by the U.S. Army Corps of Engineers.